Visiting the Alhambra in Granada is a very special experience.

 - Puerta de la Justicia

-But to be honest, I think I would feel very cheated if I visited the Alhambra and didn’t set foot inside the Nasrid Palaces or explored the gardens of the Generalife.
+But to be honest, I think I would feel very cheated if I visited the Alhambra and didn’t set foot inside the Nasrid Palaces or explore the gardens of the Generalife.

 5. Buy your Alhambra ticket for the first time slot of the day